 100%-90% Audit passed.

-89%-80% Audit passed

-Documentation may be required to measure progress on key points

-Audit not passed.

-79%-70% Improvement plan is necessary.
+89%-80% Audit passed Documentation may be required to measure progress on key points 79%-70% Audit not passed.
+Improvement plan is necessary.
 Re-scoring will be done after examination of documents.

-Audit not passed.

-69%-60% Improvement plan is necessary.

-Re-scoring will be done after examination of documents.

-Michelin expert visit will permit to validate specific points

-Audit not passed.

-<60% Improvement plan is necessary.

-Un second audit will be organized to validate the improvement.
+69%-60% Audit not passed.
+Improvement plan is necessary.
+Re-scoring will be done after examination of documents. <60% Audit not passed.
+Improvement plan is necessary.
+Another audit will be organized to validate the improvement.
 Governance committee will decide business adjustments